 DED’s function within the Chapter 100 process is to offer an exemption of the sales tax that would otherwise be applied to the “lease” of specific tangible personal property executed by the Municipality to the Company as part of their Chapter 100 project.

 The City/County tax exempt status does not cover state and local sales taxes that apply to the lease of certain tangible personal property back to the Company, which is the typical arrangement under the Chapter 100 process.
 (The lease of real property is not subject to sales tax.)

 The City’s/County’s authority for the exemption of certain sales taxes and property taxes rests in the purchase and ownership.
 Section 144.054, RSMo, of the state statute recognizes that additional state and local sales tax application to the tangible personal property leased back to the Company, and provides a further benefit opportunity to exempt the tax only with permission of DED.

-Cities and Counties may apply to DED on behalf of Companies for which Chapter 100 bond proceeds are used to purchase tangible personal property which is leased back to the Company.
+Cities and Counties may apply to DED on behalf of Companies for which Chapter 100 bond proceeds are used to purchase tangible personal property used in the process or production which is leased back to the Company.
 Eligible companies include: manufacturing, warehousing, distribution, office, research and development, agricultural processing and services in interstate commerce.
 Services in interstate commerce are defined with a very narrow definition.
 Retail and services in intrastate commerce are not eligible.